TheRacetrack/racetrack/docs/quickstart.md

 # Quickstart

-This tutorial shows how to start a local instance of Racetrack and how to deploy a sample job there.
+This how-to guide shows how to start a local instance of Racetrack and how to deploy a sample job there.

 ## Prerequisites